-H. Asset and investments registers were complete and accurate and properly maintained.
-Yes The Council has a comprehensive and up to date asset register.
-Assets are periodically revalued and are insured.
-Sample testing (of play equipment) shows these sites are regularly inspected, and maintained as required.
-Revenue provision allows for responsive and planned repair and improvements.
-Reserves allow for major maintenance and replacement requirements.
-The Council operates an asset replacement policy based on the assessment of the operational performance of the asset.
-During the year the Council has accepted an offer to sell a significant asset, the Belle Vue Terrace site.
-The creation of the offices and associated facilities at the Victoria Park site was about to commence at the time of the last internal audit visit.
-It is understood progress has been swift with the Council planning to occupy the new premises early in 2024-25.
+The Victoria Community Hub is an asset obtained during the year being part funded by a PWLB loan.
+Capital and interest payments on the loan have commenced.
+The Council has a CCLA (Public Sector Deposit Fund) investment on which interest is received - the account signatories were reviewed in February 2025.
 I. Periodic bank account reconciliations were properly carried out during the year.
-Yes Evidence and testing show bank reconciliations are properly undertaken.
+Evidence and testing show bank reconciliations are properly undertaken.
 This key financial control is carried out weekly.
 The bank reconciliation is monitored by the Town Clerk.
+The bank reconciliations were confirmed as up to date at the March internal audit visit.
 J. Accounting statements prepared during the year were prepared on the correct accounting basis (receipts and payments or income and expenditure), agreed to the cash book, supported by an adequate audit trail from underlying records and where appropriate debtors and creditors were properly recorded.
 Yes All accounting processes tested are effective, with appropriate controls and control compliance.
-The manner in which the Council's accounts are maintained and then presented to Members provides effective overview and detail of the Council's financial position.
+The manner in which the Council's accounts are maintained and then presented to Members provides effective overview and detail of the Councils financial position.
 The accounting statements are prepared on the correct accounting basis (income and expenditure), those tested agree to the cash book being supported by an adequate audit trail from underlying records.
 Debtors and creditors are correctly recorded in the accounting systems.
 There is effective control over the generation and approval of payments.
 Income and expenditure levels are monitored and an effective bank reconciliation process operates.
-Quarterly accounting checks are undertaken and recorded.
 There is adequate evidence to show both the Town Clerk and Members ensure effective financial control operates.
-K. If the authority certified itself as exempt from a limited assurance review in 2022/23, it met the exemption criteria and correctly declared itself exempt (If Not Covered the authority had a limited assurance review of its 2022/23 AGAR tick "not covered").
-The Council did not certify itself as exempt in 2022/23 and therefore had a limited assurance review of its AGAR.
+K. If the authority certified itself as exempt from a limited assurance review in 2023/24, it met the exemption criteria and correctly declared itself exempt (If the authority had a limited assurance review of its 2023/24 AGAR tick "not covered").
+Not Covered The Council did not certify itself as exempt in 2023/24 and therefore had a limited assurance review of its AGAR.
 L. The authority published the required information on a website/webpage up to date at the time of the internal audit in accordance with the relevant legislation.
 Yes Transparency, through the publication of information, is a key governance expectation for public sector bodies.
-During the previous year the Audit Committee considered the Council's transparency arrangements.
 The Council has a Publication Scheme which details the information available and how it can be accessed.
 The Accounts and Audit Regulations has publication requirements, for example, the AGAR for the last five year must be published on the Council's website; the Council complies with this.

 At the time of the audit the Council's website was reviewed and a wide range of information was available.
-M. In the year covered by this AGAR, the authority correctly provided for a period for the exercise of public rights as required by the Accounts and Audit Regulations (during the 2023-24 AGAR period, were public rights in relation to the 2022-23 AGAR evidenced by a notice on the website and/or authority approved minutes confirming the dates set).
-Yes The documents on the Council's website, show it correctly provided for the exercise of public rights as required by the Accounts and Audit Regulations.
-N. The authority has complied with the publication requirements for the 2022/23 AGAR (see AGAR Page 1 Guidance Notes).
-Yes The document on the Council's website, shows it correctly provided for the publication requirements for the 2022/23 AGAR.
+M. In the year covered by this AGAR, the authority correctly provided for a period for the exercise of public rights as required by the Accounts and Audit Regulations (during the 2024-25 AGAR period, were public rights in relation to the 2023-24 AGAR evidenced by a notice on the website and/or authority approved minutes confirming the dates set).
+The documents on the Councils website, show it correctly provided for the exercise of public rights as required by the Accounts and Audit Regulations.
+N. The authority has complied with the publication requirements for the 2023/24 AGAR (see AGAR Page 1 Guidance Notes).
+The document on the Councils website, shows it correctly provided for the publication requirements for the 2023/24 AGAR.
 O. (For local councils only) Trust funds (including charitable) - The council met its responsibilities as a trustee.
-N/A The Council does not have any sole trustee responsibilities.
+The Council does not have any sole trustee responsibilities.